 Most people prefer the tender dandelion leaves that are harvested before flowering because they’re less bitter.
 I love them anyway I can get them.
 Serve with a little balsamic vinegar, toasted hazelnuts or pine nuts tossed with a little feta crumbled (optional) and man… it’s a taste I never grow tired of.

-If you’re growing dandelions as a superfood specialty crop, please send us a note.
+If you’re growing dandelions for profit, please drop us a note.
 We’d love to chat with you to learn more.
-We can also add your information and farm name and link to this article.
+We can also add your information and farm name and link to this article as well.

 CAUTION: DANDELION ALLERGIES

 People who are allergic to related plants such as ragweed, chrysanthemums, marigolds, and daisies, may not be able to enjoy dandelions.
-Approach with care and caution.1)https://nccih.nih.gov/health/dandelion
+Approach with care and caution.

 DISCLAIMER: The information in this article and website cannot be construed as medical, nutrition or health advice.
 We are not medical professionals and are only sharing information gleaned from our own experience and research.